Welcome to the place where faith and science meet.

 Faith and Science Are Better Together

-As a Chinese medical practitioner (a woman of science) and pastoral counselor (a woman of faith), I understand that our mental health struggles are often a combination of chemical imbalances and spiritual struggles.
+As an Acupuncture Physician (a woman of science) and Pastoral Counselor (a woman of faith), I understand that our mental health struggles are often a combination of chemical imbalances and spiritual struggles.
 Let me make my position clear: many mental health issues stem from a chemical imbalance.
-If you’ve ever been told that sin or “not praying enough” is to blame for your suffering you WON’T find that here.
+If you’ve ever been told that sin or “not praying enough” is the only reason you're suffering you WON’T find that here.
 Can our choices affect our lives?
+Yes.
+Can our attitude and world view affect our feelings and outlook?
 Absolutely.
 Regardless, mental illness deserves the same respect as any other illness, and that's what you'll get with me.

 In my 16 years in the health care field I have heard many heartbreaking stories.
 Often individuals struggling with anxiety, depression, or another form of mental illness have confided in church staff, church members, or friends and family, only to be shamed, condemned, judged or ostracized.